scripting/feedlandInstall/README.md

 And if you want to add a feature and have it included in this distribution, post an issue and let's talk about it. ;-)

+BTW, if you have an outliner handy, you can read the source the way I wrote it.
+I always try to include a source.opml file in my projects, as I do <a href="https://github.com/scripting/feedlandInstall/blob/main/source.opml">here</a>.

 ### Questions, support

 If your questions are about server installation and setup, post a note in <a href="https://github.com/scripting/feedlandInstall/issues">issues section</a> of this repo.